click play button... "The Sound of Silence"

 Pastor Olyitubu. . .
 The 42nd Street–Bryant Park/Fifth Avenue station-

-A quiet figure in a worn suit, hands folded, eyes half closed—not in defeat, but in reflection.
+A quiet figure in a worn suit, arms outstretched, eyes boldly focused—not in defeat, but in reflection.

 Pastor Olyitubu is less a portrait and more a meditation.
 Captured in monochrome, the image is stripped of distraction, leaving only the gravity of presence.
 There is no pulpit, no congregation—just the weight of years and the dignity of a man who has carried other people’s grief in his voice for too long.